arian2528/d-log-books-mvp/.github/instructions.md

 What to Test: API endpoints with real or in-memory database (entity creation, updates), Authentication and authorization flows (role-based access, protected routes), and Database migrations.

-Recommended Tools: Jest or Vitest for running tests; Supertest for HTTP API testing; Prisma Test Utilities for database interactions.
+Recommended Tools: Jest or Vitest for running tests; Supertest for HTTP API testing.

 Best Practices: Use a separate test database or in-memory database, reset database state between tests for isolation, and test both success and failure scenarios (e.g., unauthorized access, invalid data).